duo-lang/duo-lang/docs/src/preface.md

 - **Subtyping:** Subtyping in programming languages is mostly associated with object-oriented programming and inheritance.
   Part of the reason for this association is that statically-typed functional programming languages heavily rely on type-inference, and it was widely thought that good type inference is incompatible with subtyping.
   We use the recently developed algebraic-subtyping approach to infer types.
-  This approach allows to infer principal types with minimal need for user-provided type annotations.
+  This approach allows to infer principal types with minimal need for user-provided type annotations, even in the presence of subtyping and parametric polymorphism.

+## About Us

+DualSub is developed on [GitHub](https://github.com/ps-tuebingen/dualsub) at the chair for programming languages at the University of Tübingen.